How To Spatchcock A Turkey

 What size turkey should I use?

-Any turkey can be spatchcocked.
+Any turkey can be spatchcocked, and it's always good to ask yourself "how big of a turkey shoulder I get?"
 The size you choose for your turkey depends on how many people you plan on cooking for.
-If you have a smaller party consider 10-14 pound turkey, for a gathering of a more moderate size choose a 15-18 pound turkey, and for a large party choose a 19+ pound turkey.
+If you have a smaller party consider a 10-14 pound turkey, for a gathering of a more moderate size choose a 15-18 pound turkey.
+If you need more turkey, consider cooking two smaller ones; very large birds can dry out during cooking.

 Can I stuff a spatchcock turkey?